crsl4/methods-bio-data-workshop/README.md

     </div>
 </div>
 <br>
-Born and raised in Montreal, Emile Gluck-Thaler is an assistant professor in the <a href="https://plantpath.wisc.edu/">Department of Plant Pathology</a> at the [University of Wisconsin-Madison](http://www.wisc.edu) and a Discovery Fellow at the [Wisconsin Institute for Discovery](https://wid.wisc.edu/).
+Born and raised in Montreal, Emile Gluck-Thaler is an assistant professor in the <a href="https://plantpath.wisc.edu/">Department of Plant Pathology</a> at the <a href="http://www.wisc.edu">University of Wisconsin-Madison</a> and a Discovery Fellow at the <a href="https://wid.wisc.edu/">Wisconsin Institute for Discovery</a>.

 <div class="container">
     <div class="row">